 Finally, don’t fret about the low season

-Holiday letting is competitive and you need to stand out amongst the competition, even more so when targeting low season travellers.
-Hopefully, these tips will help you get more low season bookings.
+Holiday letting is competitive and you need to stand out amongst the competition, even more so when targeting low-season travellers.
+Hopefully, these tips will help.